invisiblecode2025/Inventory-Management-system/README.md

 # Inventory Management System

-Sure!
-Here is an example of a README file for your inventory management system:

----

-# Inventory Management System

 This Inventory Management System is designed with the Clean Architecture and MVVM (Model-View-ViewModel) pattern to ensure a robust, scalable, and maintainable codebase.
 The following sections provide an overview of the architectural decisions and chosen technologies.

 ## Architectural Decisions